WeCanCodeIT/columbus-2017-fall/README.md

 # Important Dates

-- May 29: Memorial Day (no class)
+- September 4: Labor Day (no class)
+- Dec 22 - Jan 1: Winter Break (no class)
-- July 3 and 4: Fourth of July (no class)
+- Jan 15: MLK Day (no class)
-- {TODO ???}: last day of class
+- Jan 16: last day of class
-- {TODO ???}: career day & graduation

 # Attendance Policy

-Class is from 9:30am-3:30pm Monday-Friday, with the exception of holidays on which we will not be having class.
+Class is from 5:30PM-9:00PM Monday-Thursday, with tutoring / study periods Friday 5:30PM-7:00PM.

 You are required to attend a minimum of 90% of class time to be eligible for graduation.
 Attendance is measured *to the minute*—arriving late or leaving early will negatively impact your attendance.
-Please inform an instructor or TA if extenuating circumstances arise.
+Please inform an instructor if extenuating circumstances arise.

 # Grading Policy

 In order to pass the course, you must receive a grade of 70% or higher averaged over all the assignments.
-In addition, you must receive a grade of 70% or higher on the final project.

-## Attendance

 ## Projects